 I was lucky enough to get to spend the first 5 months of O’s life at home with him.
 By the end of that time I finally felt like I had really started to get the hang of things – and then it was back to work and a life of pumping 3-4 times a day.

 Prior to O, I had heard that some women produce so much milk that they end up full to their armpits, while others aren’t quite able to make enough for their little one.
 I ended up falling somewhere in the middle, especially in regards to pumping.

 I know that I am so lucky to be able to feed my little one this way, but man, I work hard for my pumped milk!

-Be sure to get your free milk inventory log at the bottom of this post or click here.
+Be sure to get your free milk inventory log by filling out the form below.
 I wish I had this for myself when I started pumping!
 I would have saved SO many visits out to my freezer to recount my freezer stash.

 So, after scouring the internet for ideas to get more milk while pumping, here’s the best tricks I’ve found:

 Top 6 Ways to Increase Milk Supply